Agile project management can be a polarizing topic in professional circles.

 Only if the user — internal or customer — says it helps them can the team move on.

 This narrow and constantly changing focus leads to a hyper-productive but flexible team.
 Instead of prolonged tunnel vision, it only lasts as long as the sprint.
+After each sprint, a meeting is held with the goal of improving the strategy going forward.

 Read our guide on implementing Agile project management with Scrum to learn more.